 Available throughout the United States -- most abundantly in the Southwest -- for solar water heaters.

 Comparing Fuel Costs and Water Heater Types

 The type of water heater you choose will also affect your water heating costs.
 One type of water heater may use a fuel type more efficiently than another type of water heater.
 For example, an electric heat pump water heater typically is more energy efficient than an electric conventional storage water heater.
-Also, an electric heat pump water heater might have lower energy costs because of its higher efficiency than a gas-fired conventional storage water heater, even though local natural gas costs might be lower than the electricity rates.
+Also, an electric heat pump water heater might have lower energy costs than a gas-fired conventional storage water heater, even though local natural gas costs might be lower than the electricity rates.